nuzulul/decap-cms-google-apps-script/README.md

 ### 3. Create OAuth2 with PKCE client

-- Copy [client.html](https://github.com/nuzulul/decap-cms-google-apps-script/blob/main/src/client/client.html) file to your Decap CMS directory or whereever you will publish it.
+- Copy [client.html](https://github.com/nuzulul/decap-cms-google-apps-script/blob/main/src/client/client.html) file to your Decap CMS directory or any directory you will publish it.
 - Update the configuration
 ```
 let client_config = {